petr7555/gftw-hackathon/content/blog/setup.md

 ## Coil
 To be able to test my work, I need to be able to send payments.
 Currently, only provider of this service is [Coil](https://coil.com/).
 So the choice is pretty obvious.
 Coil generously provides all hackathon participants with [3 months free trial](https://dev.to/devteam/free-coil-trial-for-all-gftwhackathon-participants-3n7m).
-After registration, all what is left is installation of the [Chrome plugin] (https://chrome.google.com/webstore/detail/coil/locbifcbeldmnphbgkdigjmkbfkhbnca).
+After registration, all what is left is installation of the [Chrome extension] (https://chrome.google.com/webstore/detail/coil/locbifcbeldmnphbgkdigjmkbfkhbnca).

 ## Uphold